veryLargeBiryani/mr-oats-revenge/README.md

         MESSAGE CONTENT INTENT

 Mr. Oats requires a config.json file in the root, containing a token for the bot that will be using the program.
 To run in development mode, this file should have a client ID ("Application ID" in Discord Developer Portal under "General Information") and a guild-id you want to register commands to.
+Commands must be registered before the bot can run in dev mode.
+Just run the command-registry.js script in the root.

 Example config.json:
 ```